 The house is homely, thanks to Jenna’s touch, and the living room is actually a living room without someone’s rusty bike leaning against the wall or a random throw showing Bob Marley and a leaf of weed.
 There’s actually a book case full of books and board games, and a shelf entirely dedicated to booze.
 There’s a world map on the wall and, best of all, a dining table.
 It even has placemats.
 Many meal has been shared around this table, including last week’s lasagne feast in which we all ripped into the meal like starving wolves, although the food in question was a baguette of garlic bread not a dead animal.

 This might be the last home-cooking I do in New Zealand.
-Luckily for me these are a showstopper.
+Luckily for me these cheese scones are a showstopper.
 I’ve gone out with a bang.

-125g grated sharp Cheddar cheese, plus extra for the topping
+- 125 g sharp Cheddar grated – plus extra for the tops

-- Preheat the oven to 180C.
-Line a baking tray with baking paper.
+- Preheat the oven to 180°C/160°C fan/350°F. Line a baking tray with baking paper.
 Weigh the flour, baking powder, caster sugar and salt into a large mixing bowl and stir to combine thoroughly.

 - Put the tray in the oven and bake for 20-25 minutes until the tops are golden brown, the scones are well-risen and sound hollow when tapped on the base.
 Best eaten warm with a little butter.